Quick Search:

 Add Dropbox and Amazon S3 to MultCloud

 Step 4.
-Transfer Dropbox to Amazon S3 with “Cloud Transfer”
+Backup Dropbox to Amazon S3 with "Cloud Backup"

-Create a "Cloud Transfer" task to move Dropbox files to Amazon S3.
+2. Hit "Cloud Transfer" from the left side.
 Select Dropbox as the source, and select Amazon S3 as the destination location.
-Click “Transfer Now” and wait for the process to complete.

 Backup Dropbox to Amazon S3